tebl/tebl/faq.md

-💬 I’m not here right now, because this isn't actually a real place so leave a message instead!
-I may not respond instantly or at all - not because I do not want to, it's just that I don't have a lot of energy for all the things that life currently require of me.
-Just know that I wanted to.

 # FAQ
 You probably have a lot of questions and while I sometimes appear to have them, they're usually a best-effort sort of thing.
 Electronics is not my day job, I actually don't one as I'm currently suffering from a chronic illness that severely limits my ability to function beyond basic day-to-day stuff.
 I dabble in electronics when I have the energy to do so, because everyone needs a hobby in order to keep an active mind healthy.
 I find that building simple things gives me a sense of accomplishment though it might not seem like much to actual EE-engineers.